weijiekoh/perpetualpowersoftau/README.md

 ## Examples of entropy sources

-1. `/dev/urandom`
+1. `/dev/urandom` from one or more devices
 3. The most recent Bitcoin block hash
 2. Randomly mashing keys on the keyboard
 5. Asking random people on the street for numbers
 6. Geiger readings of radioactive material. e.g. a radioactive object, which can be anything from a [banana](https://en.wikipedia.org/wiki/Banana_equivalent_dose) to a [Chernobyl fragment](https://www.vice.com/en_us/article/gy8yn7/power-tau-zcash-radioactive-toxic-waste).
 7. Environmental data (e.g. the weather, seismic activity, or readings from the sun)